 It is important that every woman is breast aware.
-This means knowing what is normal for you so that if any unusual change occurs, you will recognise it.
+This means knowing what is normal for you, so that you can spot any changes.

 The sooner you notice a change the better, because if cancer is found early, treatment is more likely to be successful.
-Get into the habit of looking at and feeling your breasts from time to time.
+Get into the habit of looking at and feeling your breasts every month.
 This will help you to notice any change if it occurs.

 Changes in your breasts to be aware of

 - A lump, any size, or thickening in your breast or armpit

 - A change in size or shape – it may be that one breast has become larger